Sandusky appears in court over Penn State sex abuse charges

 Sandusky, dressed in tan pants and a blue blazer, sat quietly as defense attorney Joe Amendola said he may be resubmitting a motion to have the charges dismissed.
 The hearing was held at the Center County Court of Common pleas.

+Amendola has been trying to get the case dropped, citing questions about the validity of charges related to three of the boys.

-Prosecutor Joseph McGettigan said a grand jury investigation was ongoing and that more evidence could be introduced.
-The prosecution has already given the defense voluminous quantities of evidence, he said.
+Prosecutor Joseph McGettigan said a grand jury investigation is ongoing and that more evidence could be introduced.
+The prosecution has already given the defense "voluminous" quantities of evidence, he said.

-Before he adjourned the brief hearing, the judge said it was "premature to decide what can and cannot be prosecuted ... because of (the prosecution's) ongoing investigation."
+Before adjourning the brief hearing, the judge said it was "premature to decide what can and cannot be prosecuted ... because of (the prosecution's) ongoing investigation."

 "The whole process is somewhat complicated and in limbo.
 It's still in flux," he said.